Exception triage, not S&OP scale. Which signal matters now?

 CSM · NRR-influencing intervention timing

 The Process Intelligence Engine watches deployment-friction signals (support volume rising, feature adoption flat, deploy ticket aging) per customer.
-When the pattern matches the signals that typically precede a renewal conversation going sideways, Major Tom drafts the proactive outreach with the citations the CSM needs — weeks before the QBR.
+When the pattern matches the signals that typically precede a renewal conversation going sideways, The Captain drafts the proactive outreach with the citations the CSM needs.

 Engineering · Cross-tool stitched thread

 The Datadog alert, the PagerDuty incident, the Jira ticket, the GitHub PR, and the Salesforce Service case all converge into a single citable thread on the customer it affects.
-The next engineer who looks at any one of the five tools sees the same stitched picture, not five separate fragments.
+Each tool's record carries the link back to the thread so the picture is consistent regardless of which tool an engineer opens first.

 Product GM · NPI rollout-by-customer view